Paulias Matane: Education and early career

 Matane attended Toma Village Higher (later Tauran Primary) School and then Keravat High School.
 Beginning in 1956 he studied at Sogeri Teachers' College and from 1963 he attended Port Moresby Teachers' College and Mendi for Inspector’s Theoretical and Practical Training.
 At the end of his training he worked as an inspector of schools.

 Ambassador to the United States and United Nations

 Matane served as the first Papua New Guinean Ambassador to the United States in the years 1975–76 following the establishment of diplomatic relations between the two countries.
 He was also PNG's Ambassador to the United Nations from 1975 and in 1979 was elected as a vice-president of the General Assembly.

+He was appointed a Companion of the Order of St Michael and St George (CMG) in the 1980 Birthday Honours.

 In the mid-1980s he was Secretary of Papua New Guinea's Foreign Affairs Department and led delegations to Australia to discuss that country's foreign aid to PNG and negotiated with Indonesia regarding border incursions and refugee problems.